isard-vdi/isard-flock/README.md

 Many tests have to be done to have it in production.
 We will try to update here the progress.

+- 2019-11-25: Created a submodule in isard-flock-iso that will incorporate this isard-flock repo.
+Fixed the iso creation for both UEFI and non-UEFI machines.
+Installing and testing system in real development lab.
 - 2019-07-31: The install script is working with master, replicas and diskless nodes!
 We have also a new repo (isard-flock-iso) to create an iso with all the packages and scripts needed.
 - 2019-07-29: The install script allows to set up a master, replica and diskless node and the master node incorporates automatically other diskless nodes to the cluster.
 Now doing tests removing and adding replica nodes to the cluster.
 - 2019-07-14: We now have the test lab configured with all the hardware and all the drbd packages compiled and running.
 Now we will work in programming a new fence agent that works with Teckin sp22 IoT devices with Espurna firmware, as this will lower the final budget a lot.
 Also we are working in testing intel gVT and AMD sriov gpu virtualization.

 ### TASK LIST

-- Set up lab with 4 CentOS nodes [DONE]
+- [x] Set up lab with 4 CentOS nodes

-- Install & compile drbd & linstor [DONE]
+- [x] Install & compile drbd & linstor

-- Configure drbd [DONE]
+- [x] Configure drbd

-- Install pacemaker [DONE]
+- [x] Install pacemaker
-- Install docker and Isard [DONE]
+- [x] Install docker and Isard
-- Performace tuning in 10G network & TCP stack
+- [ ] Performace tuning in 10G network & TCP stack
-- Performance tuning in drbd9
+- [ ] Performance tuning in drbd9
-- Test stonith with Teckin sp22 though espurna api [DONE]
+- [x] Test stonith with Teckin sp22 through [espurna](https://github.com/xoseperez/espurna) api
-- Program fence-espurna for pacemaker [WIP]
+- [x] Program fence-espurna for pacemaker
-- Configure & test pacemaker [DONE]
+- [x] Configure & test pacemaker
-- Test removing and adding again a replica node [DONE]
+- [x] Test removing and adding again a replica node
-- Fix mosquitto container and grafana to monitor nodes power consumption [WIP]
+- [ ] Fix mosquitto container and grafana to monitor nodes power consumption [WIP]
-- Test intel gVT on i9-9900K [WIP]
+- [ ] Test intel gVT on i9-9900K [WIP]
-- Add virtual GPU mapping to IsardVDI software
+- [ ] Add virtual GPU mapping to IsardVDI software
-- Test hangs in AMD Firepro 7550 with sr-iov [WIP]
+- [ ] Test hangs in AMD Firepro 7550 with sr-iov [WIP]
 - Create ansibles for all the types of nodes [DISCARDED]
-- Final tests & production [WIP]
+- [ ] Final tests & production [WIP]